hacktifytechnologies/Range3/README.md

 ## COMPANY PROFILE

-**AETHON Defense Systems** is a fictional global defence technology corporation specialising in Future Infantry Soldier as a System (F-INSAS) platforms and Precision Guided Munitions (PGMs).
-The range simulates an enterprise network breach across AETHON's OpenStack-hosted infrastructure.
+**AETHON Defense Systems** is a global defence technology corporation specialising in Future Infantry Soldier as a System (F-INSAS) platforms and Precision Guided Munitions (PGMs).
+The range simulates an enterprise network breach across AETHON's infrastructure.

 ---